Operations and Security

 Click on Next to proceed.

-Click Next on each screen to proceed to the final Review screen.
-You will see a description of the cluster you are creating.
+Once you are on the final Review section you will see a description of the cluster you are creating.

 -